 Abstract: Modern optical microscopy of biological systems presents ample opportunity for automation using machine learning, both in terms of instrument control and the analysis of the images they produce.
 I will talk about my work to address both these challenges for two projects: imaging whole living mammalian organs at the resolution of single cells and finding cheaper ways of identifying different cell types using neural networks that learn correspondences between different contrast modalities.

 The Berkeley Statistics and Machine Learning Discussion Group meets weekly to discuss current applications across a wide variety of research domains and software methodologies.
 All interested members of the UC Berkeley and LBL communities are welcome and encouraged to attend.
 Questions may be directed to BIDS Fellow François Lanusse.

-Henry Pinkard is a PhD student in Computational Biology and member of the Computational Imaging Lab advised by Laura Waller.
-His work focuses on combining machine learning and optical microscopy to create computational imaging systems that can diagnose disease and understand biology in new ways.
+Henry Pinkard was a BIDS Data Science Fellow and a PhD student in Computational Biology, and a member of the Computational Imaging Lab advised by Laura Waller.
+His work focused on combining machine learning and optical microscopy to create computational imaging systems that can diagnose disease and understand biology in new ways.
 Before coming to Berkeley, he worked in the Vale Lab and the Biological Imaging Development Center at UCSF, where he created open-source tools for controlling microscopes, performing new types of 3D imaging experiments, and handling the large data streams these experiments produce.